JarronF/Razor_PollsVoting/README.md

 ## Admin Area (Admin.cshtml):

-* Create polls via the Admin page.
+* Basic creation of polls
-* Each poll has an expiry date.
+* Each poll has an expiry date
-* Each poll can have multiple choices.
+* Each poll can have multiple choices

 ![AdminArea](https://user-images.githubusercontent.com/68229225/121529250-82e63a80-c9fc-11eb-829f-552d4b7e0839.png)